 I am an environmental anthropologist with interdisciplinary training in the natural and social sciences.
-Currently, I am a Research-in-Action Fellow at the National Socio-Environmental Synthesis Center (SESYNC) in Annapolis, Maryland, and I am affiliated with Brown University as a Visiting Scholar in Anthropology.
-Previously, I was a Postdoctoral Fellow in International Humanities at Brown with the Department of Anthropology, the Institute at Brown for Environment & Society, and the Cogut Center for the Humanities.
+Currently, I am a Research-in-Action Fellow at the National Socio-Environmental Synthesis Center (SESYNC) in Annapolis, Maryland.
+Previously, I was a Postdoctoral Fellow in International Humanities at Brown University with the Department of Anthropology, the Institute at Brown for Environment & Society, and the Cogut Center for the Humanities.
 As a postdoc, I designed and taught courses on topics including the anthropology of climate change and what it means to be green.
-My ethnographic and archival research focuses on the intersections between agriculture, environmentalism, and globalization in Latin America, including long-term work in a Costa Rican indigenous community.
-I received my Ph.D. in Anthropology & Environmental Studies from Yale University, and my A.B. in Ecology & Evolutionary Biology from Princeton University.
-I can be contacted at dana_graef [at] brown [dot] edu.
+My ethnographic and archival research focuses on the intersections between agriculture, environmentalism, and globalization in Latin America.
+I received a Ph.D. in Anthropology & Environmental Studies from Yale University, and an A.B. in Ecology & Evolutionary Biology from Princeton University.
+I can be contacted at danagraef [at] gmail.